45 Truly Fun Things To Do In California

 Go to Bodie State Historic Park

-A State Historic Park since 1962, Bodie used to be a bustling mining town – the kind you’d see in old Western movies, with a saloon, a main street with stores, prostitutes and what not.
+A State Historic Park since 1962, Bodie used to be a bustling mining town – the kind you’d see in old Western movies, with a saloon, a main street with stores, prostitutes, and whatnot.
 People moved out of the city when there was no more gold to dig.
-You can visit the town independently or go on a guided tour – whichever you opt for, make sure to go to the museum to look at the photos that will show you how the town used to look like back in the day.

 what to do in california

-The Death Valley is one of the unmissable places to visit in California
+Death Valley is one of the unmissable places to visit in California

 Take a Trip to Death Valley

 As alive and vibrant as California cities are, Death Valley is equally dead and foreboding.
-Of all the things to do in California, visiting the Death Valley has to move to the top of your list.
+Of all the things to do in California, visiting Death Valley has to move to the top of your list.

 This is the hottest and driest spot in North America.
-It consists of mile after mile of mostly barren desert, and scorching heat that can be so depressing in the summer that visitors are warned against traveling through during the day.
+It consists of mile after mile of mostly barren desert and scorching heat that can be so depressing in the summer that visitors are warned against traveling through during the day.

 Badwater Basin